ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 In the absence of the above, RO-Crates SHOULD contain stable persistent URIs to identify all entities wherever possible.

-### Core Metadata Compliance for the _Root Data Entity_
+### Core Metadata for the _Root Data Entity_

-To ensure a base-line interoperability between RO-Crates, and for an RO-Crate to be considered a _Valid RO-Crate_, a minimum set of metadata is required for the Root Data Entity.
+To ensure a base-line interoperability between RO-Crates, and for an RO-Crate to be considered a _Valid RO-Crate_, a minimum set of metadata is required for the _Root Data Entity_.
 As stated above the RO-Crate Metadata file is not an exhaustive manifest or inventory, that is, it does not necessarily list or describe all files in the package.
-For this reason, there are no minimum metadata requirements in terms of describing Data Entities (files and folders) other than the _Root Data Entity_.
+For this reason, there are no minimum metadata requirements in terms of describing _Data Entities_ (files and folders) other than the _Root Data Entity_.
 Extensions of RO-Crate dealing with specific types of dataset may put further constraints or requirements of metadata beyond the Root Data Entity (see Extending RO-Crate below).

-The RO-Crate JSON-LD MUST contain a Root Data Entity, identified by having a `path` property of   `"./"`
+The _RO-Crate JSON-LD_ MUST contain a _Root Data Entity_, identified by having a `path` property of `"./"`

-The table below outlines the properties that the Root Data Entity  MUST have to be minimally valid and additional highlights properties required to meet other common use-cases including the minimum metadata necessary to mint a DataCite DOI:
+The table below outlines the properties that the _Root Data Entity_ MUST have to be minimally valid and additionally highlights properties required to meet other common use-cases, including the minimum metadata necessary to mint a DataCite DOI:

 #### Direct properties of the Root Data Entity